Humayan-Kabir/Weather-IOS13/README.md

 #  Weather App

 ## Goal
-This project is a part of IOS Bootcamp series which I am completing now on Udemy.
+This project is a part of IOS Bootcamp which I am completing now on [Udemy](https://www.udemy.com/course/ios-13-app-development-bootcamp).
 As self starter of learning iOS app development.
 It's time to work with API and Location service.
 I have made a beautiful, dark-mode enabled weather app.
 You'll be able to check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.

 ## What I learned